openware/baseapp/README.md

 If you have designed something beautiful with it, we would love to see it!

 And if you have any comments, feedback and suggestions - we are happy to hear from you here at GitHub or at https://openware.com

+## Licensing

+This code is open for helping private modification and performing customer demonstration, you can use it for raising capital.
+You cannot use it for a live platform without getting a commercial license from us.

+Contact us if you'd like to purchase a commercial license.

+## Partners

+If you would like to fork, and modify this UI to create a BaseApp theme, we would be happy to setup a partnership program and sell your work provided a revenue sharing.

+Made with love from Paris and Kiev.